ErlingSigurdson/Drv7SegQ595/README.md

 **clock** and **latch** signals.
 Two daisy-chained 595s form a 16-bit shift register, which is sufficient for controlling any typical 7-segment display.

+The API provided by this library allows for control over 1 to 4 character positions.
+The number of positions to be used must be specified during the driver configuration.

 ## Control bytes

 This library assumes that the 16-bit register consists of two bytes with distinct roles: